 Another fun piece was this old silver mixer.
 Not that we make milkshakes often, I just love how it looks in our vintage-style kitchen.

 You may also enjoy the post, Summer-Ready in Coastal Maine.

 As I look onto the hutch in the background, this was a piece I also restyled when I was here.
 I originally decorated this with my mother’s transferware collection, however, I switched the pewter back to this hutch, where my mother originally displayed it.
 And moved the antique transferware dishware collection over to the built-in corner hutch in the dining room.
 Always, thrifting and decorating

-Three wreaths on the front door of the home are such a favorite of mine for Christmas.
-Stop by the blog post, A Front Door Christmas Tradition to see more of my favorite front door!
-Christmas is now over though and I couldn’t bear getting rid of the wreaths just yet.
+Three wreaths on the home’s front door are such a favorite of mine for Christmas.
+Stop by the blog post, A Front Door Christmas Tradition, to see more of my favorite front door!
+Christmas is now over, though and I couldn’t bear getting rid of the wreaths just yet.
 So, I removed the red bows and added some green and white striped bows along with a driftwood sailboat that I found over the summer.
 I think the wreaths will now last us at least thru February!

 While in Maine, we always enjoy a good walk on the beach!

 And on this day, I was left contending with a very dirty Ella on my mother’s antique rug while I was hanging the newly thrifted white cotton curtains… Off to the groomers she went before our ride back to Vermont.